vageeshs/xgboost-classification-experiment/README.md

 # training and testing - numpy matrices
 booster = xgb.train(config, train_data, boost_rounds)
 ```
-In our first configuration iteration booster is configured with
+In the 1st attempt booster is configured with
 1) Random forest tree of max depth 3
 2) Learning rate of 0.1
 3) Objective being multiclass classification of possible 3 types (Setosa,Versicolour and Virginica)